alimoghanni/The-Swing-Tutorials/README.md

 ### Lesson 5: Using Layout Managers in Swing
 #### Explanation
 Layout managers in Swing help you control the placement and size of components within a container.
 Swing provides several layout managers, such as FlowLayout, BorderLayout, GridLayout, and BoxLayout.
 In this lesson, we will explore these layout managers and how to use them to arrange components in a JPanel.

+### Lesson 6: Creating a Complex User Interface with Nested Layout Managers
+#### Explanation
+In this lesson, you will learn how to create a more complex user interface by nesting multiple layout managers.
+Nesting layout managers allows for greater flexibility and control over the arrangement of components.
+We will create a simple login form with nested panels using different layout managers.